GreyStrawHat/Calc-Projects/README.md

 To create a blank repo for Trainees, create a new repo, use the "Import Project", select "Repo by URL", and set the URL to this repo.
 You may be prompted to enter your DevForce credentials.

+REMEMBER!
+You must also copy over the .gitlab-ci.yml and .clang-format files!

 - The recommended order of completion is:
 1. SimpleCalc
 2. FileCalc